libhal-google/libhal/README.md

 }  // namespace hal::config
 ```

-Create a `libembeddedhal.tweak.hpp` file somewhere in your application and make
+Create a `libhal.tweak.hpp` file somewhere in your application and make
 sure it is within one of the compiler's include paths.
 For GCC/Clang you'd use
 the `-I` flag to specify directories where headers can be found.
 The file must
 be at the root of the directory listed within the `-I` include path.